paulodhiambo/codemunch/content/post/spring-data-mongodb/index.md

 date: 2022-06-05 00:00:00+0000
 image: cover.jpeg
 categories:
-    - Example Category
+    - Spring Boot
 tags:
-    - Example Tag
+    - Spring Boot
 ---

 Spring Data MongoDB makes it possible to integrate a Spring Boot application with Mongo document database.
 It provides a `MongoRepository` containing all the methods used to perform MongoDB CRUD operations.